-What is the Atmosphere?
+What Is the Atmosphere?

 Gases in Earth's Atmosphere

-Nitrogen and oxygen are by far the most common gases in Earth's atmosphere.
+Nitrogen and oxygen are by far the most common gases in our atmosphere.
 Dry air is composed of about 78% nitrogen (N2) and about 21% oxygen (O2).
-The remaining less than 1% of the atmosphere is a mixture of gases, including Argon (Ar) and carbon dioxide (CO2).
+The remaining less than 1% of the atmosphere is a mixture of gases, including argon (Ar) and carbon dioxide (CO2).
 The atmosphere also contains varying amounts of water vapor, on average about 1%.
 There are also many, tiny, solid or liquid particles, called aerosols, in the atmosphere.
 Aerosols can be made of dust, spores and pollen, salt from sea spray, volcanic ash, smoke, and pollutants introduced through human activity.